-How I plan a road trip
+How I plan a road trip (written before the trip)

-On my Danish travel pages I have a couple of times told about the planning of a road trip, but I have never done so on my English travel pages, so I will make up for that with this article, and I will use the road trip I have been planning with my son for our coming road trip in the summer of 2018 as an example, even if we have made a few more changes to our orginal plan than we usually do.
+On my Danish travel pages I have a couple of times told about the planning of a road trip, but I have never done so on my English travel pages, so I will make up for that with this article, and I will use the road trip I have been planning with my son for our coming road trip in the summer of 2018 as an example, even if we have made a few more changes to our original plan than we usually do.
 The plan is now as complete as it will ever be, though we know that some things will probably change when we get underway.

 For this years trip we have made 9 changes to out original plan since we started our planning right after returning to Denmark from our 2016 trip.
 And this is how it went.

 Plan 1: The first plan was made in September 2016, and it would take us from Seattle to New York City, like we did in 2012, but following a different, more northern route.
 The major stops were Wallace (Idaho), Glacier National Park (Montana), Sturgis (South Dakota), Bismarck (North Dakota), Grand Rapids (Minnesota), Ann Arbor (Michigan), Niagara Falls (New York), Lancaster (New Hampshire), Acadia National Park (Maine), Providence (Rhode Island) and finally New York City.
-Of course there would be several other stops along the way, just to shorten each of the driving stints, and there would be the usual detours like going to Mount Rushmore, and visiting Lake Itasca to see the beginning of the Mississippi River and so on.
+Of course there would be several other stops along the way, just to shorten each of the driving stints, and there would be the usual detours like going to Mount Rushmore, and visiting Lake Itasca to see the headwaters of the Mississippi River and so on.
 That plan didn't last long though.

 Plan 2: About one month later, we changed the route for the first time.
 We would still begin in Seattle, and New York City would still be the eastern terminus of the trip, and we would still visit Glacier National Park, Niagara Falls and Acadia National Park, but we removed South Dakota from the list and also some other places to add Great Falls (Montana), Green Bay (Wisconsin), Chicago (Illinois), Lake George (New York) and Montpelier (Vermont) to our route.